Tag Archives: Linda Cardellini

 A Simple Favor (2018): Blake Lively

-Director Paul Feig’s crime / thriller about a mommy vlogger trying to find out the real reason behind her new best friend’s sudden disappearance is a movie I liked less than I expected to.
+Director Paul Feig’s crime/thriller about a mommy vlogger trying to find out the real reason behind her new best friend’s sudden disappearance is a movie I liked less than I expected to.

 It’s therefore no wonder then that Kendrick’s outwardly super sweet Stephanie was very much drawn to the clearly inspiring and very fun to watch Emily.

 There was a moment after all the key characters seemed to have been established that I wondered where the story was really going.
-What I most certainly didn’t expect is that I’d find A Simple Favor to be rather unsatisfying overall.
+What I most certainly didn’t expect was that I’d find A Simple Favor to be rather unsatisfying overall.

 Having never read the book on which this movie is based, I’d prepared myself for a different kind of experience; one that was a fun mystery with entertaining dialogue, but without things taking quite the dark turn that they did.
 And when I say ‘dark,’ I’m really mostly referring to the truth behind Emily, her true nature.
-It’s clear to me now that I simply wanted to like her.
+It’s clear to me now that I simply wanted to like her but couldn’t

 The last time a movie did something similar to me, almost like a bait and switch was The Lobster (2015).
 And just like the Lobster, I liked the earlier half of A Simple Favor more.